alecmuffett/eotk/README.md

 risk; set them up only for your own sites or for sites which do not require login credentials of any kind.

+The resulting NGINX configs are probably buggy or not terribly well tuned; please consider this project to be very much "early days", but I shall try not to mess with the configuration file format.

 # Usage Notes